-Save RM100s a year by choosing the right prepaid plan provider!
-Read this guide to find out the ultimate way to Save Money on your mobile prepaid plan.
+Save RM100s a year by choosing among the cheapest prepaid plans today!
+Read this short guide to find out the ultimate way to Save Money on your mobile prepaid plan from every provider

 Prepaid vs. Postpaid